-The native American lifestyle, customs, and traditions will be our focus this week.
-The children will be working several art mediums.
+The Native Americans lifestyle, customs, and traditions will be our focus this week.
+The children will be working with several different art mediums.

 This week the children will be traveling around the world learning how other cultures celebrate Christmas.
 The celebration of Los Posadas in Mexico, Hanukkah, celebrated by Jewish families, and Kwanza honoring African heritage in African-American culture will be explored.